numcommand/num/doc/functions.md

 ## Moments about the mean

-#### second-moment-about-the-mean, second-moment<br>sample-second-moment-about-the-mean, s-second-moment<br>population-second-moment-about-the-mean, p-second-moment
+#### second-moment-about-the-mean, 2matm<br>sample-second-moment-about-the-mean, s2matm<br>population-second-moment-about-the-mean, p2matm

 The second moment about the mean.
 A.k.a. variance.